euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 1. While integrating **Workspace ONE SDK**, application method count may exceed 64k due to library dependencies.
 Enable Multi-Dex option for the app in Visual Studio.
 2. Add the VMware Workspace ONE SDK package from the NuGet Gallery.
+3. Add Xamarin.GooglePlayServices.Base (v71.1610.4) and Xamarin.GooglePlayServices.SafetyNet (v71.1600.4)
-3. Initialize Workspace ONE SDK:
+4. Initialize Workspace ONE SDK:
     a) Extend the application class of the Xamarin app from **AWApplication** class of Workspace ONE SDK.
 Override the **MainActivityIntent** to return application's main landing activity.
 Move app's `onCreate()` business logic to `onPostCreate()`.

     **Application class**